adamritter/nostr-relaypool-ts/README.md

   merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription from the clients.
 It needs lots of testing and optimizations to get it to production level, but prototyping is important at this stage.
-- Compute smallest created_at (for continueuing subscriptions on relays).
-When continueuing a subscription, just pass the specific relay.
+- Compute smallest created_at (for continuing subscriptions on relays).
+When continuing a subscription, just pass the specific relay.
 - Delete signatures (off by default)
 - Caching events (off by default): every event searched by id or event of Metadata or Contacts kind are cached in memory.